-- Trimming and removing vegetation along the route - Installing new transmission poles, guys and insulators - Stringing transmission line conductors - Site restoration
+- Trimming and removing vegetation along the route - Installing new transmission poles, guys and insulators - Stringing transmission line conductors (i.e. wire) - Site restoration

 Construction will be confined to normal daytime working hours during the week, with the possibility of some work on Saturdays.
 When working in or along roads, signs and flaggers will help direct traffic.
+We do not anticipate any scheduled power outages during construction; however, if an outage is needed customers will be notified in advance of the outage occurring.